 Are you experiencing constant headaches, especially in the minutes after waking up?

-Over time, teeth grinding (bruxism) can weaken the teeth and lead to the development of complex dental problems.
-More specifically, teeth grinding can affect the temporomandibular joint (TMJ).
-When the TMJ is damaged, everyday tasks like speaking, chewing, and laughing can become difficult and even painful.
-It is essential to visit a trusted, experienced dentist to ensure that the health and function of your smile are not compromised.
+It is essential to visit a trusted and experienced dentist to ensure that your teeth grinding habits aren’t compromising the health and function of your mouth.
 Your dentist in Tulsa OK can conduct a full exam, and may recommend TMJ therapy for relief.
-Dr. Henrich can help you determine the root cause, and fix the effects of teeth grinding in Tulsa OK.
+Dr. Henrich can help you determine the root cause, and fix the effects of teeth grinding in Tulsa, OK.

 Symptoms of Teeth Grinding